MrSavio/UBER-Base-Project/README.md

 # UBER-Base-Project
-unreal engine base project with all the things I usually use
+Unreal Engine base project with all the things I usually use.

+Must Install Niagara UI renderer, restart editor, and auto-size comment box plugins - All other plugins should install automatically

 ### High Concept